O-Robotics/layer_1_hardware/amr_sweeper_gnss/README.md

 Dependencies to other AMR Sweeper packages:
 - None

-## Purpose
+## Overview
-This package provides the GNSS stack for the AMR Sweeper, including rover launches and optional NTRIP client support.
+`amr_sweeper_gnss` consolidates the GNSS-related functionality for the robot into one package.
+It includes launch files for rover and base modes as well as the NTRIP client path needed for correction data.
+The package-level `amr_sweeper_gnss.launch.py` is now the standard entrypoint for both standalone use and layer 1 bringup integration.

 ## Main Launch File
 `launch/amr_sweeper_gnss.launch.py`

-## Launch Arguments
+# Launch Arguments
 - `use_ublox_dgnss_node`: default `true`
 - `use_ublox_nav_sat_fix_hp`: default `true`
 - `use_ntrip_client`: default `false`